An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Results and Discussion

+From Table \ref{tab:computational_time}, we can see that unsurprisingly, comparatively less complex models such as na\"ive and sna\"ive show the lowest computation times.
+The three highly accurate base models in the WeekSel pool, namely TBATS, DHR-ARIMA, and RNN, show considerably higher computational costs compared with the fourth method, Theta, which executes quickly.
+Out of all base models, RNN usually shows a much larger execution time except for the M4 and Dominick datasets where DHR-ARIMA and Auto.ARIMA have the highest execution times, respectively.
+The proposed combination method, Stack\_LR\_S\_Log\_WeekSel requires to execute the 4 base models before computing the final forecasts, and therewith shows the highest computational time.
+However, the overhead over the sum of the base model forecasting times is small.

-\subsubsection{Individual Model Contributions in Optimal Oracle Combination Approach}
+\subsection{Individual Model Contributions in Optimal Oracle Combination Approach}

 We further conduct a study to explore the contributions of the individual base models to forecasting accuracy.
-For that, we assume an optimal oracle combination approach, where the base model with the lowest error (sMAPE or MASE) on the test set is identified for each series and selected for forecasting.
-This procedure is followed considering all four base models, to identify a lower bound of errors.
+We only consider our best model pool, WeekSel for this analysis.
+For this, we assume an optimal oracle combination approach, where the base model with the lowest error (sMAPE or MASE) on the test set is identified for each series and selected for forecasting.
+This procedure is followed considering the four base models in WeekSel, to identify a lower bound of errors.
 Then, the same procedure is followed by subsequently removing one of the base models, and only using the three remaining ones.
 This way, we are able to identify base models that perform better than the others on certain series, and are not consistently dominated by other methods.
 Therewith, these models add to the diversity of forecasting methods.
 Table \ref{tab:ablation_study} shows the results of the study.
-The results of the lower bound containing all base models, which is by definition the best-performing method in this comparison, are highlighted in boldface, and the results of the worst performing combinations are italicized.
-The combination containing only local models, TBATS\_DHR-ARIMA\_Theta is the worst performing combination for M4, NN5, Kaggle web traffic and Ausgrid datasets, and the second worst combination for the traffic dataset across all error metrics.
-The combinations with a mixture of local and global models show an overall better performance compared to TBATS\_DHR-ARIMA\_Theta.
+The results of the lower bound containing the four base models, which is by definition the best-performing method in this comparison, are highlighted in boldface, and the results of the worst performing combinations are italicized.
+The combination containing only local models, TBATS\_DHR-ARIMA\_Theta is the worst performing combination for M4, NN5, Kaggle web traffic, Ausgrid and Dominick datasets, and the second worst combination for the Traffic dataset across all error metrics.
+The combinations with a mixture of local and global models show an overall better performance compared with TBATS\_DHR-ARIMA\_Theta.
 Thus, we can conclude that the RNN adds diversity to the forecasting pool of methods.
 Using a mixture of local and global models provides better forecasts as a result of incorporating the strengths of both global and local models while mitigating the weaknesses of each other.

-\subsubsection{Analysis of Combination Weights}
+\subsection{Analysis of Combination Weights}